QuChunhe/study/Math_Statistics.md

 IQR = 75th percentile - 25th percentile

+In most data sets, we would typically need a minimum of five summary values to provide a minimal description of the data set: smallest value, y(1); lower quartile, Q(.25); median; upper quartile, Q(.75); and largest value, y(n).

+To do this, we work with the deviation y_i - ybar of a measurement y_i from the mean y of the set of measurements

+The variance of a set of n measurements y1, y2, . . . , yn with mean ybar is the sum of the squared deviations divided by n-1:

 # Bayesian Statistics

 Bradley P. Carlin and Thomas A. Louis,  Bayesian Methods for Data Analysis third edition, Taylor & Francis Group 2009